TripathyM/simple-weather-app/README.md

    giving us the confidence similar to E2E tests for the components.
 6. **Client side Data Management with React Query:** React Query simplifies data caching and retrying failed API requests within the client application.
+7. **Environment variables:** Backend API URL has been configured in `.env.local` file.
+NextJS comes with a built-in support for environment variables using .env files.

 #### Component Structure and Design: